NickEngelke/Password-Generator/README.md

 1. Open the password generator URL in your browser.
 2. Generate a random password by clicking the "Generate Password" button and following the prompts

+# Built With
+1. HTML
+2. CSS
+3. JavaScript

 ## Contribution
 * Original code provided by https://github.com/coding-boot-camp/friendly-parakeet